 The Town leases a school building to the Up-Island Regional School District (District).
 The District has orally agreed to pay rent to the Town in the amount of the annual debt service costs associated with the original school construction project.
-Rental payments for 2017 totaled \$181,150 and are reported as lease income.
+Rental payments for 2019 totaled \$146,813.